 \section{Introduction}

-\IEEEPARstart{D}{eep} neural networks (DNNs) have achieved impressive success across various tasks in many fields, relying on large-scale labeled datasets.
-Nevertheless, DNNs models tend to have difficulty generalizing to new data with a large distribution shift.
-As a result, given an unlabeled dataset, the typical learning paradigm of DNNs models is to perform laborious manual labeling work for the supervised training's use.
+\IEEEPARstart{D}{eep} neural networks (DNNs) have achieved impressive success in many fields, relying on large-scale labeled datasets.
+However, DNNs models have difficulty generalizing to new data with a large distribution shift.
+As a result, given an unlabeled dataset, the typical learning paradigm of DNNs is to perform laborious manual labeling work for the supervised training.
 In contrast, unsupervised domain adaptation (UDA) provides an efficient and effective approach to improving the performance of DNNs on unlabeled target data.
-UDA aims to leverage the knowledge of a labeled data set (source domain) to help train a predictive model for another unlabeled data set (target domain).
-Recently, deep UDA methods have brought noticeable performance gains to many tasks, including image classification \cite{long2015learning,saito2017asymmetric} and semantic segmentation \cite{hoffman2016fcns,adaptseg}, by exploiting supervisions from heterogeneous sources.
+UDA aims to leverage the knowledge of a labeled dataset (source domain) to help train a predictive model for another unlabeled dataset (target domain).
+Recently, deep UDA methods have significantly improved the performance of many tasks, including image classification \cite{long2015learning,saito2017asymmetric} and semantic segmentation \cite{hoffman2016fcns,adaptseg,siban,clan,asm}, by exploiting supervisions from heterogeneous sources.

 The closed-set UDA problem discussed in this paper assumes the shared label space but different data distributions across two domains.
 Previous methods exploit maximum mean discrepancy (MMD) \cite{gretton2008kernel,long2015learning} or other distribution statistics like central moments \cite{sun2016deep,zellinger2017central,koniusz2017domain} for domain adaptation.
 Recently, adversarial learning \cite{goodfellow2014generative} provides a promising alternative solution by introducing an extra binary domain discriminator.
-The task model in domain adversarial training aims to learn domain-invariant features through promoting the domain confusion.
+The task model in domain adversarial training aims to learn domain-invariant features through promoting domain confusion.
 However, the confusion of the discriminator does not always guarantee the discriminative alignment of multi-class distributions between domains.
-The probable case is that the multi-modal structures are misaligned between the source and target domains, for example, the class `fork' of the target domain is aligned with the class `keyboard' of the source domain in the learned feature space.
+The probable case is that the multi-modal structures are misaligned between the source and target domains.